go0leum/go0leum.github.io/_pages/about.md

 During my undergraduate years, I conducted research in a Smart City Lab and gained experience as a computer vision researcher at a startup.
 Currently, I am delving into machine learning research focused on Construction Management, geotechnical prediction.

-My academic and professional interests lie in GIS, Construction data and disaster safety data.
+My academic and professional interests lie in Construction data and Production data.